boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    will not be visible in the :guilabel:`Comparison viewer`, as it is considered to be the starting point.
 If needed, select its parent commit instead.

-Without closing the :guilabel:`Comparison view`, you can change any of the commits to be compared by clicking the :guilabel:`...` button next to each text box, which will open the :guilabel:`Repository history` dialog.
-Click the branch and commit you want to use for comparison, and click :guilabel:`OK`.

 Exporting changes introduced by a commit ........................................